 “Okay, let’s get off to school and show them.”

-The key to the success of this staircase technique is to only ask questions that the parent already knows the answer to and that they can be sure of a positive response.
+The key to the success of this staircase technique is to ask only questions that the parent already knows the answer to and can be sure of a positive response.

 That’s why parents, even without slicking back their hair and donning a sharp suit, can certainly acquire some valuable parenting skills from a bit of sales training.